Level crossings by country

-Designs of level crossings, where railway lines cross roads or other paths, vary country-to-country.
+Designs of level crossings, where railway lines cross roads or other paths, vary from country to country.

 Europe

 There were 108,196 level crossings in the European Union Member States in 2014.
-On average there are just under 0.5 level crossings per line-kilometres in the EU.
+On average there are just under 0.5 level crossings per line-kilometre in the EU.

-53% of all those level crossings are active level where users are protected from or warned of the approaching train by devices activated when it is unsafe for the user to traverse the crossing.
+53% of all those level crossings are active level, where users are protected from or warned of approaching trains by devices activated when it is unsafe for the user to traverse the crossing.

 The remaining 47% of level crossings are unprotected.
 28% of railway fatalities are from level crossing related incidents.

-Austria

-Austrian level crossings are similar to German crossings, in that they have either a single or double light, not always with automatic barriers that lower when a train approaches.
-The crossings with two lights (one amber, one red) are the more modern, replacing old single red light crossings.

 Belgium

-Automatic level crossings in Belgium have two red lights, a "moon-white" light, electronic (previously mechanical) bells and (usually) barriers.
-The white light flashes for half a second at regular intervals to inform drivers and pedestrians that they can cross the level crossing, and that the signal is in working order.
-In some cases the white light is absent; in that case overtaking on the crossing is not allowed.
-The bells ring until the barriers are fully lowered and then stop.
-If barriers are absent the bell continues ringing throughout.
-They are also in use with two or three lights and without barriers on tramways at De Panne(until 2021), Zwijndrecht, Anderlues, Ghent, and MIVB Line 44 (only here with bells).
+Automatic level crossings in Belgium have two red lights, usually can be used with a single white light, electronic bells (originally used mechanical bells) and usually can be equipped with barriers.
+The bells used are similar to the ones used in Netherlands, replacing the old mechanical bells that rings until the barriers are fully lowered.
+The white light flashes for half a second at regular intervals to inform all drivers and pedestrians that they can cross the level crossing, and that the device is in working order, if there are no trains approaching.
+In some cases, the white light is absent; in that case overtaking on the crossing is not allowed (if there are no barriers).
+The bells starts to ring until the barriers are fully lowered and then usually stop.
+If the barriers are absent, the bell will continue ring until the trains have been passed.
+Some crossings have only crossbucks, and also sometimes traffic lights ahead to warn drivers of an approaching crossing with yellow warning lights on a traffic light.
+They are also in use with two or three lights and without barriers on tramways at De Panne (until 2021), Zwijndrecht (until 2019), Anderlues, Ghent, and MIVB Line 44 (only here with bells).

-At a level crossing, any overhead electric power cables must also cross.
-This led to a conflict where a mainline railway that crossed one of the country's once extensive interurban tram lines (vicinal, buurtspoorweg/vicinaux) was electrified.
-In at least one location, this led to the tram overhead being dismantled.

-Bosnia and Herzegovina

-Bosnia and Herzegovina level crossings uses two red lights in a triangle, much like the crossings in Serbia, Switzerland and Croatia.
-Crossings without lights or gates uses white target boards.

-Croatia

-Croatian level crossings are similar to Slovenian and Bosnian crossings in that the lights are composed of red lights in a triangle.
-Many crossings are automatic with barriers and bells.